johnjohnlin/nicotb/README.md

 which include but are not limited to:

 * More complete runtime error checking and more verbose message,
+* More abundant event schedule and sync primitives,
 * Support for more protocols and more examples and
 * Check on more platforms.

+If you are looking at a complete Python co-simulation framework, please Google Cocotb.